larsiusprime/polymod/README.md

 # demodcritus
-A generic atomic modding framework for Haxe games
+An atomic modding framework for Haxe games